Evan-Callaghan/CPSC-453-Seminar/Project Items/README.md

   FOR each item in blockbuster.csv

     IF the item is a movie
-      THEN return the five-nearest neighbors as the recommendations from a movie data subset;
+      THEN select the ten-nearest neighbors and return the five most popular as the recommendations from a movie data subset;

     ELSE (the item is a series)
-      THEN return the five-nearest neighbors as the recommendations from a series data subset;
+      THEN select the ten-nearest neighbors and return the five most popular as the recommendations from a series data subset;

     ENDIF;